 I feel ashamed.
 As an official cheese-lover who could eat it every day for every meal, I still haven’t dedicated a single line to cheese in painting!
 I must repent and compensate all cheese lovers for the lost time.
 This post is best enjoyed with blue cheese fondue, a cheesecake, a toast with butter and cheese, some nice onion soup with cheddar, a cheese muffin, a cheeseburger, or just a piece of sheep cheese on its own…

-No information except her painting is left of Clara Peeters.
+There is no confirmed info of Clara Peeters.
 We’re led to believe she worked in Antwerp (the supports that she used for her paintings bear marks from that city), as one of few women painters.
 Nearly all of her paintings are still lifes, a limitation imposed by contemporary culture on women who wanted to create.
 If you study the side of the knife’s handle, you will see Peeter’s signature: six of her known paintings include the same inscribed silver knife.
 Moreover, on the blade of at least three of these knives, there is a silver mark of the city of Antwerp.
 At Peeter’s time knives were carried by guests when they were invited to a party or were used as wedding gifts.

 Floris Claesz. van Dijck was a painter from Haarlem who today ranks as one of the pioneers of Dutch still-life painting.
 We can definitely see why: his astounding illusion of reality makes us believe that the pewter plate on the edge of the table seems close enough to touch, and we can almost sense the delicacy of the damask material for the beautifully ornamented tablecloths.

 We have a very similar scene here: damask tablecloths, Chinese porcelain, pewter dishes, and various foods which make this still life a “breakfast piece,” in Dutch “ontbijtje“.
 This type of still life originated around 1610 in Antwerp and Haarlem.
 We see the table slightly from above, which was the characteristic point of view of early still lifes, to make all the objects and their details be clearly seen.